HerBon/15-Puzzle-A-Star-Algorithm/README.md

 ### Selecting heuristics

-The selection of the heuristic is made on line 166:
+The selection of the heuristic is made on the line 166:

       sucessor.hcost = heuristic_1(sucessor.state)